ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 ### Examination of SOR solvers behavior depending on ω

+When maximum iteration number is observed with respect to ω which is relaxation factor a decrease is increased up to an ω value and after that maximum iteration number will again start to increase.

 ω | max-iter | timestep |
 --- | --- | --- |